 Weathering alters small rock particles into a true leaf, or sheet layered, clay.
 The rigid molecular structure of the rock changes into a layering of molecular sheets sandwiching ionic minerals between the sheets held together by electrical charges.

 Silica is the basis of most all earthen materials, especially rock, so clays will naturally possess a foundation of silica in their molecular structure.
+Silica that is free to bond (amorphous, non-quartz silica) is utilized by the body to construct collagen, thus promote rapid wound and burn repair.

 Most of the common clays are described as hydrous aluminosilicates due to the essential elements of water, alumina, and silica bound together electrically in molecular sheets, each of which play a significant role in the clay's beneficial properties.